Linearized augmented-plane-wave method

-The linearized augmented-plane-wave method (LAPW) is an implementation of Kohn-Sham density functional theory (DFT) adapted to periodic materials.
+The linearized augmented-plane-wave method (LAPW) is an implementation of Kohn-Sham density functional theory (DFT) adapted to the simulation of a wide range of properties of periodic materials.
 It typically goes along with the treatment of both valence and core electrons on the same footing in the context of DFT and the treatment of the full potential and charge density without any shape approximation.
 This is often referred to as the all-electron full-potential linearized augmented-plane-wave method (FLAPW).
-It does not rely on the pseudopotential approximation and employs a systematically extendable basis set.
+It employs a systematically extendable basis set and does not rely on the pseudopotential approximation.
 These features make it one of the most precise implementations of DFT, applicable to all crystalline materials, regardless of their chemical composition.
 It can be used as a reference for evaluating other approaches.

 Introduction

 At the core of density functional theory the Hohenberg-Kohn theorems state that every observable of an interacting many-electron system is a functional of its ground-state charge density and that this density minimizes the total energy of the system.
 The theorems do not answer the question how to obtain such a ground-state density.
 A recipe for this is given by Walter Kohn and Lu Jeu Sham who introduce an auxiliary system of noninteracting particles constructed such that it shares the same ground-state density with the interacting particle system.
 The Schrödinger-like equations describing this system are the Kohn-Sham equations.
 With these equations one can calculate the eigenstates of the system and with these the density.
 One contribution to the Kohn-Sham equations is the effective potential which itself depends on the density.
 As the ground-state density is not known before a Kohn-Sham DFT calculation and it is an input as well as an output of such a calculation, the Kohn-Sham equations are solved in an iterative procedure together with a recalculation of the density and the potential in every iteration.
 It starts with an initial guess for the density and after every iteration a new density is constructed as a mixture from the output density and previous densities.
 The calculation finishes as soon as a fixpoint of a self-consistent density is found, i.e., input and output density are identical.
 This is the ground-state density.

 A method implementing Kohn-Sham DFT has to realize these different steps of the sketched iterative algorithm.
 The LAPW method is based on a partitioning of the material's unit cell into non-overlapping but nearly touching so-called muffin-tin (MT) spheres, centered at the atomic nuclei, and an interstitial region (IR) in between the spheres.
 The physical description and the representation of the Kohn-Sham orbitals, the charge density, and the potential is adapted to this partitioning.
 In the following this method design and the extraction of quantities from it are sketched in more detail.
 Variations and extensions are indicated.